 If the rectum is affected in men or women, it can cause anal irritation.
 Most people, though, have no symptoms at all.

 Treatment of chlamydia is very important because, if left untreated, it can cause long-term health consequences, including infertility and ectopic pregnancy.

-Antibiotics are very effective in treating chlamydia if the patient follows the doctor's instructions.
+Antibiotics are effective in treating chlamydia if the patient follows the doctor's instructions.
 In most cases, they will be in pill form.
-Repeat testing 3-4 months after treatment may be recommended, depending on risk factors.
+Repeat testing 3 to 4 months after treatment may be recommended, depending on risk factors.

 Treatments for chlamydia may include: